RyanzhuAU/auto-general-techincal-test/README.md

 2. The required database is MySQL.

 3. Go to {application folder}\src\main\resources\, modify the file "application.properties".
-Change the database url info and username/password.
+Change the database connection info and database username/password.

 4. Use maven to build this application.
 Go to the application folder and type mvn install.